 Has a mental health diagnosis as defined in the most recent edition of the Diagnostic and Statistical Manual for Mental Disorders (DSM), as well as clinical evidence of severe aggression, or a finding that the individual is a risk to self or others

 Has functional impairment and a history of difficulty in functioning safely and successfully in the community, school, home, or job; an inability to adequately care for one's physical needs; or caregivers, guardians, or family members are unable to safely fulfill the individual's needs

 Utilized and exhausted other community-based mental health services, or clinical evidence indicates that such services cannot provide the level of care needed

 A qualified mental health professional may make a referral to a PRTF.
 A qualified mental health professional must meet requirements outlined in MN Statutes, section 245.4871, subd.
 27, clauses (1) to (6).
 Other members of an individual’s treatment team, such as case managers and other service providers, may have a role in facilitating the referral and providing information to support the referral.
 Please refer to the MHCP Manual for more detailed requirements and instructions for authorization and billing for PRTF services.

 Licensed mental health providers referring Medicaid (fee-for service) recipients must do the following:

-A review determined to meet medical necessity will remain valid as long as the diagnostic assessment is current and there are no significant changes in symptoms and/or needs of the child/youth.
+The medical necessity determination will remain valid as long as the diagnostic assessment or evaluation is current, and there are no significant changes in symptoms and/or needs of the child/youth.

 Coordinate with the PRTF facility regarding intake and admissions, and anticipated admission date.